pranavkapale/Smart-City-Traffic-Optimizer/README.md

     docker-compose down
     ```

-2.  **✔️ List down Volumes:** Docker "remembers" the volume even if you stop the container.
-SO if you change Passwords in between this will help you to identify and delete older volumes.
+2.  **✔️ List down Volumes:** Docker "remembers" the older volumes even if you stop the container.
+So if you change Configurations from .env file in between builds this will help you to identify and delete older volumes.
     ```bash
     docker volume ls
     ```